CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/faq.md

 I think you might be looking in the wrong location can you check again because if the directory:

-`administrator/components/com_coalawebtraffic`
+    administrator/components/com_coalawebtraffic

 If this directory is empty then the component wouldn't be functioning at all.
 I'm 99% sure you are looking in the front end location which is:

-`components/com_coalawebtraffic`
+    components/com_coalawebtraffic

-<span class="info" markdown="1">Note: This directory will be empty as there are no front end views for CoalaWeb Traffic.</span>
+<div class="uk-alert" markdown="1">Note: This directory will be empty as there are no front end views for CoalaWeb Traffic.</div>

 Once you have found the right location it should have files similar to this including the assets directory. *\[Figure-1\]*